Web Design, Development, Maintenance, SEO, Email Marketing, Ventura CA

 Are your readers using handhelds?
 Find out.

 If you’re not sure just how many of your audience members are using mobile devices, there’s a fairly easy way to find out: ask them.
-Take a second to add the question to your signup screen (remember, you can create custom fields).
+Consider adding the question to your signup screen.
 Then, encourage your existing readers to ‘manage their preferences’ at the bottom of any email, or just link to your signup screen in your next newsletter.
 If enough of your readers are on smartphones, you might just start offering an On The Go version of your newsletter – a quick summary version designed specifically for handheld users and their tiny screens.

 Get to the point, will ya?